wirescale

 is essential for establishing a direct connection between the two machines.
 However, if it’s not possible to find an Endpoint to the other peer, and the traffic

 is being relayed through a DERP server, `wirescale` will NOT set up a tunnel between the machines.
-This ensures that wirescale only establishes connections when
+This ensures that Wirescale only establishes connections when

 a direct peer-to-peer link is possible

-Moreover, this systemd unit will actively try to keep the routers from closing the connection by sending small periodic packets using both `ping` and `socat`.
+Moreover, this systemd unit will actively try to keep the routers from closing the connection by sending small periodic packets.
+Therefore, it’s mandatory to

 ### The `[Wirescale]` section